RINEARN/exevalator/README.md

 <a id="license"></a>
 ## License

-This software is released under the MIT License.
+This software is released under the [CC0](https://creativecommons.org/publicdomain/zero/1.0/deed.en), which is almost the same as the so-called "copyright-free" (public domain).